Leenie/ansible-universe/README.md

   * `message`, the message to display when the check fails
   * `predicate`, the callback to use to do the actual check;
      it should take a single argument `play` corresponding to the play being linted.

-Don't hesitate to request the merging of your new checks.